Oscar Gonzalez Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks second in MLB with a collective 9.6 strikeouts per nine innings.
+- The White Sox pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.

-- The White Sox's 4.66 team ERA ranks 25th among all MLB pitching staffs.
+- The White Sox have a 4.65 team ERA that ranks 25th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender the most home runs in baseball (155 total, 1.4 per game).
+- The White Sox surrender the fourth-most home runs in baseball (156 total, 1.4 per game).

-- Clevinger makes the start for the White Sox, his 14th of the season.
-He is 4-4 with a 3.59 ERA and 56 strikeouts in 67 2/3 innings pitched.

-- In his most recent time out on Saturday, the right-hander threw five scoreless innings against the Cleveland Guardians while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.